 Reported Speech Exercises for Class 10 with Answers

 Here is an exercise on the transformation of direct speech to indirect speech.
 Go through the following sentences, work them out and then check your answers to assess how far you have understood their usage.

 Read the following sentences and change them into reported speech.

 - Mimi said, “I have been writing this letter.”

 - My uncle said, “I am cooking lunch.”

 - My brother said, “I had already eaten.”

-- The old lady said to the girl, “Where did you come from?”
+- The old lady said to the girl, “Where do you come from?”

 - Jon said, “I like to play rugby.”

-- My mother said, “I get up early in the morning.”
+- My mother said, “I get up early every morning.”